 A retinal detachment occurs when the retina pulls away from the wall of the eye.
 The retina cannot function normally when it is detached from the wall of the eye, which is why a retinal detachment can limit the vision to varying degrees depending on how much of the retina is detached.

 rhegmatogenous, tractional, and exudative.
-The most common kind, a rhegmatogenous retinal detachment, occurs when fluid moves through a retinal hole or tear into the space under the retina, causing the retina to detach..
+This handout addresses the most common kind, a rhegmatogenous retinal detachment, which occurs when fluid moves through a retinal hole or tear into the space under the retina, causing the retina to detach..

 The goals of treatment are to get the fluid out from under the retina and to seal the tears or holes that caused the problem in the first place.
-Removing the fluid allows the retina to reposition itself (reattach) against the wall of the eye and thereby regain its nourishing blood supply and restore vision.
-Sealing the tears or holes in the retina helps make sure that the retina does not re-detach in the future.
+Removing the fluid allows the retina to reposition itself (reattach) against the wall of the eye and thereby regain its nourishing blood supply and restore vision, sealing the tears or holes in the retina helps make sure that the retina does not re-detach in the future.
 Fortunately, over eighty to ninety percent of retinal detachments can be repaired with only one procedure.
 The following are the most commonly used methods to repair a retinal

 Scleral buckling entails sewing a piece of silicone to the outside wall of the eye.
 The silicone material indents (buckles) the wall of the eye and pushes the wall of the eye closer to the retinal tear.
 The tear is treated with freezing therapy which causes local tissue damage and controlled scarring which seals the tear.
 The fluid already under the retina is either absorbed by the body or actively drained from under the retina and the retina is thereby reattached.